-Delay elements allow you to keep a workflow stationary for the amount of time set in the element.
+A Delay widget enables you to keep a workflow suspended for the amount of time set in the widget.
 Once the delay gets over, the workflow will move to the next element in the workflow.

-Example: You set a 30-minute delay in this element.
-When the workflow reaches this element, it will delay for 30 minutes and will then continue the journey in the workflow.
+The Delay widget enables you to delay the next action for minutes, hours, days, or months.
+For example, you set a 30-minute delay in this widget.
+When the workflow reaches this element, it will delay for 30 minutes and then continue the journey in the workflow.

-NOTE: Delays are normally meant for longer periods of time (e.g. days, hours).
-Sometimes for testing purposes, you may want to set the delay to a shorter duration.
+📋 Note: Delays are normally meant for long periods of time (for example, days or hours); however, for testing purposes, you may want to set the delay to a shorter duration.
 A delay of 15 minutes is the minimum recommended period in this case.

-- Date and Time – You can select day, month, year, and time.
+- Date and Time: You can select a day, month, year, and time.

-- Rolling Delay – You can select a day of the week, or every day, and a time.
-When a workflow reaches the delay, it will remain in the delay element until the selected date and time has elapsed.
+- Rolling Delay: You can select a day of the week or Everyday indicating any day of the week, along with time.
+When a contact reaches the delay, they remain in the delay widget until the selected date and time has elapsed.

 📋 Note: The last selected option is run until you open it again.
 If you choose a time frame under Date & Time and select a range under Rolling Delay before saving it, only Rolling Delay will work.